Arbnor Muçolli: IFK Göteborg

-On 6 July 2023, Muçolli joined Swedish Allsvenskan club IFK Göteborg on a deal until the end of 2026.
-He made his competitive debut for the club four days later, replacing Marcus Berg at half-time in a 2–1 league loss to Varbergs BoIS at home at Gamla Ullevi.
-His first start for Blåvitt occurred the following week, playing 81 minutes before being substituted for Eman Marković in an away draw against IF Elfsborg.
-On 13 August, he scored his first goal for the side, helping Göteborg to a 2–1 home victory against Djurgårdens IF.
-He scored his first brace on 3 September against Malmö FF, with his second goal prompting objects to be thrown from the stands, leading to a temporary interruption of the match.
+On 6 July 2023, Muçolli joined Swedish club IFK Göteborg on a contract running until the end of 2026.
+He made his competitive debut four days later, replacing Marcus Berg at half-time in a 2–1 Allsvenskan defeat against Varbergs BoIS at Gamla Ullevi.
+His first start for Blåvitt came the following week in a draw away to IF Elfsborg, where he played 81 minutes before being substituted.
+On 13 August, he scored his first goal for the club in a 2–1 home win over Djurgårdens IF.
+He scored his first brace on 3 September in a 2–2 draw against Malmö FF, a match temporarily interrupted after objects were thrown from the stands following his second goal.
 Due to his outstanding performances throughout September 2023, including three goals in three appearances, he was awarded the title of Player of the Month for September.
-In his debut half-season at IFK, Muçolli netted six goals in 17 appearances, aiding the club in narrowly evading relegation, finishing in 13th place.
+In his debut half-season with IFK Göteborg, Muçolli scored six goals in 17 appearances as the club narrowly avoided relegation by finishing 13th in the league.

-Muçolli started 2024 strong, scoring two goals in three Svenska Cupen matches.
+Muçolli started 2024 scoring two goals in three Svenska Cupen matches.
+In August 2024, Muçolli suffered a serious ligament injury while playing against IFK Värnamo, ruling him out for the remainder of the 2024 season and requiring surgery.
+Although he returned to partial training in July 2025, Swedish media reported in September 2025 that he would miss the remainder of the season after suffering a setback during his recovery from the anterior cruciate ligament injury.

 International career

-Born in Denmark, Muçolli is of Albanian descent.
-He was capped four times at under-18 level for Denmark, making his international debut on 8 March 2017 against Italy as a substitute in the 68th minute.
+Born in Denmark, he was capped four times at under-18 level, making his debut on 8 March 2017 against Italy.

-Albania

-Muçolli received Albanian citizenship on 8 February 2018, thus becoming eligible to represent Albania internationally.

-Muçolli was called up to the Albania under-21 side for the first time for 2019 UEFA European Under-21 Championship qualifiers in September 2018.
-He made his debut against Spain on 6 September, coming on the field in the 70th minute.
-He started both the return leg against Spain on 11 October and the next match against Estonia on 16 October.
+Being of Albanian descent, Muçolli obtained Albanian citizenship on 8 February 2018, making him eligible to represent Albania internationally.
+Muçolli represented the Albania under-21 side in the 2019 and 2021 UEFA European Under-21 Championship qualifiers, making his debut against Spain on 6 September 2018, scoring once against Kosovo on 15 October 2019 and earning 10 caps overall.

-He also participated in 2021 UEFA European Under-21 Championship qualifiers, finding the field against Andorra, Turkey, Austria, and Kosovo.

-Senior team

-He made his senior debut for Albania in a friendly against Estonia on 13 June 2022.
+Muçolli made his senior debut for Albania in a friendly against Estonia on 13 June 2022, and later that year also featured in two additional friendly matches under head coach Edoardo Reja.
+He made his competitive debut on 20 November 2023 in a UEFA Euro 2024 qualifying match against the Faroe Islands, coming on as a substitute for the final 30 minutes of the 0–0 draw, a result that secured Albania first place in Group E despite finishing level on 15 points with the Czech Republic but ahead on head-to-head records.
+He was considered as part of the squad rotation options for the UEFA Euro 2024 finals but ultimately missed inclusion after suffering an injury in May 2024.